Xavier577/jamb_bot/README.md

 pip install pipenv
 ```

-> In the root directory of the project
+> In the root directory of the project (This will Activate a virtual environment)

 ```
 pipenv shell